kennyk65/alexa-skill-training-schedule/Things to do.md

 Name:  training schedule

 Minimum Viable Product:
-Alexa, what is event ###
+Alexa, what is event ###, and Alexa responds with "your event id is ###" - DONE.

+Next goal:
+Have code S3 select the training-schedule/ready/current-schedule.csv with given event ID.
-Alexa responds with:  Given an event ID, If line does not say stat or vac,  say "<course title> at <delivery location> delivered by <instructors> starts on <start date> at <start time>.
+If line does not say stat or vac,  Have Alexa say "<course title> at <delivery location> delivered by <instructors> starts on <start date> at <start time>.
 It ends on <end date> and has <students ops> enrolled students."
+If line says stat have Alexa say "this is a holiday on <start date>" If line says vac have Alexa say "this is a vacation event for <Instructors>, from <start date> through <end date>"

 ======================
 Design:
 Take spreadsheet, upload to bucket.
-Have First Lambda function copy to another bucket / prefix with well understood name.
-Have second Lambda function use S3 select queries on CSV file. select * from s3object s where "Event ID" = '102700'
+Have First Lambda function copy to another bucket / prefix with well understood name. - STILL WORKING, STUCK ON COPY Have second Lambda function use S3 select queries on CSV file. select * from s3object s where "Event ID" = '102700'   -  NOT SUPPORTED IN CURRENT SDK VERSION RUN IN LAMBDA.

 ==========
-Plan:
-First function - just take “what is event number xxx” and write to log, parrot it back. - DONE Second iteration:  Use hard-coded csv file for now.
-Develop node app that can take eventid query S3, and dump to log.
+Capabilities to Develop:

 what is on my schedule this week / next week / two weeks from now / the week of what was on my schedule last week